COVID Business Resources

 New York State has created a one-stop website for information including testing info; metrics for reopening and micro-cluster strategies; Vaccination plans; business resources; info on advisory boards; protecting yourself; and other important resources for your business.

 New York has also launched the new Business Pandemic Recovery Initiative the largest and most comprehensive business recovery initiative in the State’s history.
 Empire State Development is also making it easier for businesses to access a number of federally funded COVID-recovery programs.

 The state still advises that businesses and organizations have safety plans in place to help lower the risk of spreading COVID-19, and they can be found under the industry specific sections of the NY Forward website.
 Businesses in need of assistance in developing a plan may reach out to the Chamber for guidance.
 The NY Forward website also has industry specific plan templates that may be used.
 Currently, you do not need to file your plan with any federal, state, region, county or local agency.
 Your plan needs to be in writing and made available should any state or local health agency inspect your facility.

 NYS HERO ACT

 On May 5, 2021, NY implemented the New York Health and Essential Rights Act (NY HERO Act) into law.
 The law mandates extensive new workplace health and safety protections in response to the COVID-19 pandemic.
 The purpose of the NY HERO Act is to protect employees against exposure and disease during a future airborne infectious disease outbreak.
 On September 6, 2021, Governor Kathy Hochul announced the designation of COVID-19 as an airborne infectious disease under the HERO Act.
 This designation requires all employers to implement workplace safety plans.
-This designation remains in affect across the state.
+This designation remains in effect until March 17, 2022.